cloudevents/spec/governance/SDK.md

 the larger _sdk maintainers_ group to perform security patches and release new minor versions of the project.

-Because the people entitled to perform security patches need write permissions on the repository, the community MUST temporarily grant these permissions.
-After the release of the patch, these permissions MUST be revoked.
+Because the people entitled to perform security patches need write permissions on the repository, the community must temporarily grant these permissions.
+After the release of the patch, these permissions must be revoked.

 Because of the urgent nature of security patches, an _informal_ vote during the CloudEvents SDK meeting is enough to assign the security patch to the _sdk